AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Experimental Results

-ElasticTrainer~\cite{ElasticTrainer} fixes the number of training epochs to ensure timely convergence.
+For training, ElasticTrainer~\cite{ElasticTrainer} fixes the number of training epochs to ensure timely convergence.
 However, this strategy may lead to underfitting depending on the dataset and model.
-In \figurename~\ref{fig:time}(a), we report the time taken per epoch for a fair comparison of training-time efficiency.
-Specifically, the per epoch training time (in seconds) is reported on Oxford-IIIT Pets with ResNet50 (left) and ViT (right). \system{} consistently reduces per epoch time compared to Full Training and PruneTrain.
-For example, on the Oxford-IIIT Pets dataset with ResNet50 and ViT architectures, \system{} achieves more than a 15\% and 7\% reduction relative to Full Training, respectively.

-It is worth noting that Fisher Information shows shorter training times than \system{}, approaching those of Transfer Learning.
-We observe that Fisher Information often selects the last layers (see \figurename~\ref{fig:layer_selection_motivation}(a)-(b)), thereby reducing gradient flow and consequently decreasing overall training time~\cite{liu2021autofreeze}.
-This results in Fisher Information achieving lower accuracy than \system{}, as shown earlier in \tablename~\ref{tbl:noise_accuracy}.
+The per epoch training time (in seconds) is reported on Oxford-IIIT Pets with ResNet50 (left) and ViT (right) in \figurename~\ref{fig:time}-(bottom). {\bf \system{} consistently reduces per epoch time compared to Full Training by nearly 11\% (15\% and 7\%, respectively).} Note that Fisher Information shows shorter training times than \system{}, approaching those of Transfer Learning.
+We observe that, like transfer learning, Fisher Information often selects the last layers (see \figurename~\ref{fig:layer_selection_motivation}(a)-(b)), thereby reducing gradient flow and consequently decreasing training time~\cite{liu2021autofreeze}.

-{\bf Overall, \system{} enables retraining on the local dataset to be nearly 11\% faster than Full Training on average, while remaining comparable to other baselines, while offering higher accuracy with a lower memory footprint.}